RunestoneInteractive/httlads/_sources/Statistics/cs1_correlation_matrix.rst

 between the happiness score and the different factors.
 Now we have more data and more factors to continue, and we might ask a more general question about which of our columns are correlated with each other.
-A common way to do this is to build a correlation matrix.
+A common way to do this is to build a **correlation matrix**.
 The rows and the columns of the correlation matrix represent each of our different factors and the individual values in the cells of the matrix represent the correlation between each pair of factors.